jeroenraven/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 ### Shared

-The Shared project contains the message definitions and the physical topology definition.
-The topology is defined in the `Connections` class via a method that takes the name of the queue and returns the connection string to be used to access that queue.
+The Shared project contains the message contracts and the physical topology definition.
+The topology is defined in the `Connections` class via a method that takes the name of the queue table ([physical address](/nservicebus/sqlserver/addressing.md)) and returns the connection string to be used to access that queue.

 snippet: GetConnectionString